Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 ## Strategic Purpose
 This website is created to be the official marketing tool for my business "Wild Thing Yoga".
-It should be a asset to the business to increase growth and improve rates of student retention while also being a of value to the students and improving their customer experience.
+It should be an asset to the business to increase growth and improve rates of student retention while also being of value to the students and improving their customer experience.

-The site will be a place for students and potential students to learn about our offering, book classes,contact us and avil of free resources.
+The site will be a place for students and potential students to learn about our offering, book classes, contact us and avail of free resources.

-Features are to entice new students to join classes, add value for existing students while also cutting down on correspondance for the business regarding frequently asked questions and errors caused by typo's or lack of information.
+Features are to entice new students to join classes, add value for existing students while also cutting down on correspondance for the business, regarding frequently asked questions and errors caused by typo's or lack of information.

 Content should be clear, informative and adapted for screen readers so it is accessible for all.